Composing Your Written Commentary

 Your written commentary cannot be provided as a linked document.

 The font used for text entry is standard for all textboxes.
 Changes to font size or style (such as adding boldface, underlining or italics) are not permitted.

 The Task Overview section of the task requirements indicates the maximum number of characters you may include in your task response.
 The maximum character count may differ by task.

 The submission system allows you to enter text over the maximum character count, but you will not be able to save or submit your response if you exceed the maximum character count.
-Edit text to meet the task requirement.
+If you have exceeded the count, you will need to edit your text to meet the task character requirement.

-Use the "Character Count" button to track your count and ensure your response does not exceed the maximum character count.
+Use the "Character Count" button, as you compose your written commentary, to track your count and ensure your response does not exceed the maximum character count.

 Saving Your Written Commentary

 Save the written commentary that you enter in the textboxes often.
 Prior to navigating away from the textbox screen, save the response; otherwise, your data will be lost.
 If you are idle for 17 minutes or more while you are logged in to the online submission system, the system will time out.
 Responses that you do not save may be lost if your session times out or you lose connectivity.

 - "Save Response" button is located above each textbox and saves only that textbox response.*